National Cancer Awareness Day is otherwise known as Cancer Eradication Day which is observed on the 7th of November every year in India.

-In India, the National Cancer Awareness Day was first celebrated on 7th November 2014.
+In India, National Cancer Awareness Day was first celebrated on 7th November 2014.
 Dr Harsh Vardhan (Union Minister for Health and Family Welfare) had declared on 19th September 2014 that this Cancer Awareness Day will be celebrated on 7th November every year.

-If you ask, why this day? then as I inform before, it coincides with the birthday anniversary of the scientist Marie Curie who got Noble Prize in physics & in chemistry in the year 1911.
+If you ask, why this day? then as I inform you before, it coincides with the birthday anniversary of the scientist Marie Curie who got the Noble Prize in physics & in chemistry in the year 1911.

 Its historical significance is that, she is well known for Radioactivity, discoveries of Radium & Polonium and her immense contribution to fight against cancer by developing nuclear energy and radiotherapy which is very helpful for the treatment of cancer.